 We continued on our tour of the atoll, with the chaps from Dive and Sail, sharing their knowledge and passion and expounding on the history and culture of their islands.
 It was a great way to see and enjoy this vast lagoon, more personal and memorable than simply flying from one island to another.
 We had a much better sense of scale being on the ground, more visceral than being in a boat or yacht and simply chauffeured around.

 As the sun set we performed some doughnuts in the deep water at around 30 mph and then cruised slowly into the shallower rainbow green/emerald water back to Kanifushi.
-The jet ski safari had been absolutely exhilarating and Dive and Sail team had looked after us extremely well.
+The jet ski safari had been absolutely exhilarating and the Dive and Sail team had looked after us extremely well.

 Mono Ski and Wake Board